-[†] CUSIP® is a registered trademark of the American Bankers Association.
+CUSIP® is a registered trademark of the American Bankers Association.
 CUSIP Global Services (CGS) is managed on behalf of the American Bankers Association by S&P Capital IQ.
-Copyright © 2015 CUSIP Global Services.
+Copyright © 2016 CUSIP Global Services.
 All rights reserved.
 CUSIP® data herein is provided by CUSIP Global Services.
 This data is not intended to create a database and does not serve in any way as a substitute for the CGS database.
 CUSIP numbers are provided for convenience only and neither the District nor the Underwriters takes any responsibility for the accuracy thereof.
+The CUSIP numbers are subject to being changed as a result of various subsequent actions, including, but not limited to, a refunding, in whole or in part of the 2016 Series A Bonds.